 It’s an unbelievable success story.
 She’s still a client today.
 Now, we’re looking to buy the building where she operates.
 She has not bounced a single payment ever since I began coaching her.
 She has prospered with her bakery and even opened a second location.
 Now, we’re looking to buy the building from her landlord.

-That’s a wonderful story.
-It sounds like her journey using different types of financing has been very positive.
+Sounds like her journey has been very positive.
 Would you recommend that business owners consider alternative financing options for getting funding rather than just going to their bank and saying they need a business loan?

 BM: Well, most of the traditional banks are not lending.
 It’s very tough to secure loans with your traditional banks.
 Also, the amount of documentation banks want can make it very painful.
 Fintechs are really good options.